• Skip to primary navigation

 Canola OilNeutral-flavored oil extracted from rapeseed, it has a high smoke point and can be used in a variety of cooking techniquesUse an equal amount of canola oil as a substitute for clarified butter in cooking methods that require higher smoke points, such as frying or deep-frying

-If you want to enhance your recipes and need substitutes for clarified butter, consider these five alternatives:
+If you want to improve your recipes and need substitutes for clarified butter, consider these five alternatives:

 1 - Make Your Own Clarified Butter